mranv/notesondocker/README.md

 ```

 Explore the lightweight Ubuntu container, devoid of a graphical user interface (GUI) and unnecessary tools.
+This command tells Docker to run the Docker Ubuntu container in an interactive terminal mode (-ti).
+The /bin/bash argument is a way of telling the container to run the Bash shell terminal.
+Finally, the --rm flag instructs Docker to automatically remove the Ubuntu Docker container after we stop it.

 ## Working with Ubuntu in Docker